DPDK/dpdk/doc/guides/linux_gsg/linux_drivers.rst

 VFIO kernel is usually present by default in all distributions, however please consult your distributions documentation to make sure that is the case.

+For DMA mapping of either external memory or hugepages, VFIO interface is used.
+VFIO does not support partial unmap of once mapped memory.
+Hence DPDK's memory is mapped in hugepage granularity or system page granularity.
+Number of DMA mappings is limited by kernel with user locked memory limit of a process (rlimit) for system/hugepage memory.
+Another per-container overall limit applicable both for external memory and system memory was added in kernel 5.1 defined by VFIO module parameter ``dma_entry_limit`` with a default value of 64K.
+When application is out of DMA entries, these limits need to be adjusted to increase the allowed limit.

 Since Linux version 5.7,
 the ``vfio-pci`` module supports the creation of virtual functions.
 After the PF is bound to ``vfio-pci`` module,